-It’s worthwhile, then, to pause for a moment and get back to basics, looking at the ways in which cloud computing and data centers are related.
+It’s worthwhile, then, to get back to basics, looking at the ways in which cloud computing and data centers are related.

 What is the Difference Between a Data Center and The Cloud?